 - Price: Each Event type may show a price.
 Users can collect payment via ScheduleOnce, show a price only, or show no price.

 - Mode: Select from between Automatic booking mode and Booking with approval mode.
 Learn more about Scheduling options

 - Category: Categories organize Event types for you and your Customers.
 Learn more about Categories

 Associated Booking pages

 Use this list to review Booking pages associated with this Event type (Figure 2).
-Navigate to any of them to that you would like to edit.
+Click on the Booking pages here to navigate to any that you would like to edit.